As we head towards summer, not only is the busiest gardening season ahead of us, but also the busiest real estate month.

 Another solution is a storage locker.
 These come in various sizes so you can select one that fits your contents.
 Homeowners may want to declutter for staging their home but also want longer term storage of possessions.
 For example if you are downsizing to a condo, you might still want to keep items in storage so that you aren’t in any way rushed to dispose of items.

 If you are interested in either a mobile storage unit or a storage locker at one of our sites in central Ontario, get in touch with us for pricing and availability.
-We’d be pleased to hear from you and answer your questions.

 source: Home Stagers Reveal Their Secrets..
 CBC Article